Taking the Food Allergy Fear out of Halloween

 Halloween can be a frightening time for a growing number of families who deal with food allergies.
 One in 12 children are affected by allergies to foods.
 Many Halloween candies contain common allergens such as peanuts, tree nuts, milk and eggs.

-National Jewish Health pediatric allergist David Fleischer, MD offers the following tips to help make this Halloween a little less scary:
+The National Jewish Health pediatric department offers the following tips to help make this Halloween a little less scary:

 Be prepared.
 Make sure to carry your child’s emergency medication and Anaphylaxis Action Plan with you while trick-or-treating.